houting1/nuclear-cytoplasmic-interactions/README.md

 NUMT_NUPT: Identify_NUMT.worksteps, the workflow to identify NUMT; Identify_NUPT.worksteps, the workflow to identify NUPT; NUPT_classification_stacking_diagram.R, the drawing script of NUPT sequence classification; rm_overlap.py--python script for remove the overlap area.

+gene_content.R--the script that draw the gene content of 34 mitogenomes.

+gene_content.xlsx--the result file of 34 mitochondrial genome of gene content.